-James F. Wyatt, III is recognized as one of North Carolinas leading trial lawyers.
+James F. Wyatt, III is recognized as one of the nations leading trial lawyers.
 He is a member of the International Academy of Trial Lawyers, the American College of Trial Lawyers, the Best Lawyers in America, has a Band 1 Ranking with Chambers and Partners, and has been named on numerous occasions as the best white collar defense and civil trial lawyer in both Charlotte and the State of North Carolina.

-James attended Vanderbilt University, graduating in 1978 with summa cum laude honors.
-He graduated from Duke Law School in 1982, after being the Executive Editor of the Duke Law Journal and a member of the Moot Court Board.
-After graduating from Duke Law School, he clerked for United States District Court Judge Harold L. Murphy in the Northern District of Georgia.
-He then worked for three years with Bobby Lee Cook, Sr. of Summerville, Georgia.
-Mr. Cook is the real life lawyer who the television show Matlock is loosely patterned after.
-When working with Mr. Cook, James tried over 30 cases to verdict, ranging from a RICO trial to diverse federal and state cases, both civil and criminal.
-James opened his law practice in Charlotte in 1986, and has engaged in the trial of hundreds of criminal and civil cases since then, now specializing in white collar defense, whistleblower cases and class action cases.
+After graduating from Duke Law School, James clerked for United States District Court Judge Harold L. Murphy in the Northern District of Georgia.
+Judge Murphy was one of Georgias leading trial lawyers and legislators before he ascended to the federal bench.
+James then worked for three years with Bobby Lee Cook, Sr. of Summerville, Georgia.
+The television show Matlock is patterned after Mr. Cook.
+When working with Mr. Cook, James tried over 30 cases to verdict, ranging from criminal RICO and murder trials to diverse federal and state cases, both civil and criminal.
+James opened his own law practice in Charlotte in 1986, and has engaged in the trial of criminal and civil cases since then.

-In 1991, at the age of 33, James was asked to present the topic of closing arguments at the North Carolina Criminal Defense All Star Seminar.
-In 1991, he also received an AV Martindale Hubbell rating and was listed in Martindale Hubbells Register of Pre-Eminent Civil and Criminal Trial Lawyers.
-In 1992, he was named one of six top young attorneys in Charlotte.
-In 1994, he was listed in Best Lawyers in America.
-In 2005, James was selected by Business North Carolina as the best criminal defense lawyer in North Carolina.
-In, 2019, James was selected by Best Lawyers as the Charlotte Criminal Defense White Collar Lawyer of the Year.
+In 1991, at the age of 33, James received an AV Martindale Hubbell rating and was listed in Martindale Hubbells Register of PreEminent Civil and Criminal Trial Lawyers.
+The same year, he was selected to speak on the topic of closing arguments at the North Carolina Criminal Defense All Star Seminar.
+In 1992, he was named one of six top young attorneys in Charlotte by the Business Journal.
+In 1994, he was selected to be a member of the Best Lawyers in America.
+In 1999, he was selected as one of Charlottes Best Lawyers by Charlotte Magazine.
+In 2004, James was selected by Business North Carolina as the best criminal defense lawyer in North Carolina.
+James was selected by Best Lawyers as the White Collar Lawyer of the Year (2011); Banking and Finance Lawyer of the Year (2014); Criminal Defense: Non-White Collar Lawyer of the Year (2013-14); and Charlotte Criminal Defense White Collar Lawyer of the Year (2019).
+In 2020, James was first selected by Super Lawyers as the best lawyer in North Carolina, regardless of specialty or field, and has been elected to this position each of the ensuing five years.

-Currently, James is listed in Best Lawyers in America in four separate categories: Bet-The-Company Litigation, Commercial Litigation, Non-White Collar Criminal Defense and White Collar Criminal Defense.
-He is also a Member of the American College of Trial Lawyers, an organization devoted to recognizing outstanding civil and criminal trial lawyers (with fewer than 1% of the lawyers in the United States and Canada becoming members of this organization after a thorough vetting process).
+Currently, James is listed in Best Lawyers in America in four separate categories: BetTheCompany Litigation, Commercial Litigation, NonWhite Collar Criminal Defense and White Collar Criminal Defense.
+He is also a Member of the American College of Trial Lawyers, an organization consisting of outstanding civil and criminal trial lawyers (with fewer than 1% of the lawyers in the United States and Canada becoming members of this organization after a thorough vetting process).
+He is currently the State Chair of the North Carolina ACTL fellows.
 Additionally, James was inducted into the International Academy of Trial Lawyers, whose membership is limited to 500 fellows from the United States who have achieved a career of excellence through demonstrated skill and ability in jury trials.
+He is a member of the Board of Directors of the IATL.

 Email: jwyatt@wyattlaw.net